milost/KubeCluster/README.md

 ## Instructions
 1. `vagrant up` - Create and bring up the cluster
-2. `vagrant ssh kmaster` - connect to Kubernetes master node
+2. `vagrant ssh kmaster` - Connect to Kubernetes master node
-3. `kubectl cluster-info` - retrieve Kubernetes cluster info
+3. `kubectl cluster-info` - Retrieve Kubernetes cluster info

 You should see: